PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Adam Prowse, MPS, Halton Region Public Health
+Adam Prowse, MPS, Health Emergency Management Analyst, Halton Region Public Health

 Non-Presenting Authors: Catia Pereira, Halton Region Public Health; Kristen Wheeler, MPH, Halton Region Public Health; Selena Hussain, Halton Region Public Health; Elena Kocovska, Halton Region Public Health; Bushra Hamdani, Halton Region Public Health; Jennifer Heuft, Halton Region Public Health; Jason Letchford, Halton Region Public Health